The way we speak can have a big impact on our lives.

 If your voice comes across as scratchy, breathy, or soft these are all examples of vocal timbre.

-Vocal exercises can be used to help you develop a clear timbre.
+Vocal exercises that focus on pitch and clarity can be used to help you develop a clear timbre.

 6. Placement Of Pauses